browserengineering/book/book/chrome.md

 object:^[You could try to first find the paint command clicked on, and go from that to layout object, but in real browsers there are all sorts of reasons this won't work, starting with invisible objects that can nonetheless be clicked on.
-See the exercise on hit testing in the display list.]
+See Exercise 7-11.]

 ``` {.python indent=8}
 # ...